-Solitude River Trips - Fly Fishing the Middle Fork of the Salmon
+Middle Fork of the Salmon River - Idaho

-This 99.7-mile drift of the Middle Fork has 32 named rapids, with several class III and IV whitewater rapids.
+This 99.7-mile drift of Idaho's Middle Fork of the Salmon has 32 named rapids, with several class III and IV whitewater rapids.
 Spectacular and rugged country.
-Solitude's season runs early June through mid-September.
+Solitude River Trip's season runs early June through mid-September.
 Book early.

-In July, rafts cannot get stopped, or are unable to fish the small pockets that a drift boat can.
+In July, rafts are difficult to stop or are unable to fish the small pockets that a drift boat can.

 Solitude River Camp